Mercury-HPC/Mercury-HPC.github.io/documentation.md

 the case of the previous example with the `rpc_handle_t` type.
 For these cases, another macro, called `MERCURY_GEN_STRUCT_PROC`, can be used.
-It defines a serialization function for an existing struct or type---this assumes that the type can be mapped to already existing types, if not, users can create their own proc function and use the `hg_proc_raw` routine that takes a stream of bytes.
+It defines a serialization function for an existing struct or type---this assumes that the type can be mapped to already existing types; if not, users can create their own proc function and use the `hg_proc_raw` routine that takes a stream of bytes.

 {% highlight C %}